-Environmental and social safeguards: The Adaptation Fund has had a comprehensive Environmental and Social Policy (ESP) since 2013 and ESP Guidance Notes for Implementing

-Entities since 2015, both of which were updated in 2016 (AF 2016d and 2016h).
+Environmental and social safeguards: The Adaptation Fund has had a comprehensive Environmental and Social Policy (ESP) since 2013 and ESP Guidance Notes for Implementing Entities since 2015, both of which were updated in 2016 (AF 2016d and 2016h).
 The ESP requires project/programme proposals to identify, avoid, minimize, or mitigate environmental and social harms that might result from funded projects/programmes (e.g., impacts to marginalized and vulnerable groups, human rights, gender equality and women's empowerment, indigenous people, biological diversity).
-The ESP, which built upon the Fund's pre-existing policies, operating procedures, and project cycle, is now integral to the accreditation process.6

-Gender: The Fund's Gender Policy and Action Plan was adopted in March 2016 (AF 2016e) and amended in 2021 (AF 2021).
-It is a human rights-based policy systematically integrating key ESP principles, with the goal of achieving gender equality and the empowerment of women and girls throughout its operations, by adopting an intersectional and an genderresponsive approach that ensures that the Fund's supported projects and programmes provide women and men regardless of their background, age, race, ethnicity, with equal opportunities to strengthen their agency, build their resilience, address their differentiated vulnerabilities and increase their capability to adapt to climate change.
-The Fund's Gender Policy implements two mandates: i) "do no harm", to address and mitigate against assessed potential project/programme risks for women and girls, men and boys in relation to concrete adaptation actions financed by the Fund; and ii) "do good", to proactively address existing structural gender gaps and gender norms that hinder women's resilience and capacity to adapt to climate change, by adopting gender-responsive measures that lead to concrete benefits and opportunities for women and men.
+The ESP, which built upon the Fund's pre-existing policies, operating procedures, and project cycle, is now integral to the accreditation process.6 and an gender-responsive approach that ensures that the Fund's supported projects and programmes provide women and men regardless of their background, age, race, ethnicity, with equal opportunities to strengthen their agency, build their resilience, address their differentiated vulnerabilities and increase their capability to adapt to climate change.
+The Fund's Gender Policy implements two mandates: i) "do no harm", to address and mitigate against assessed potential project/programme risks for women and girls, men and boys in relation to concrete adaptation actions financed by the Fund; and ii) "do good", to proactively address existing structural gender gaps and gender norms that hinder women's resilience and capacity to adapt to climate change, by adopting genderresponsive measures that lead to concrete benefits and opportunities for women and men.
 Under the Gender Policy, IEs are required to take specific actions to ensure gender-responsive interventions, including conducting a gender assessment and undertaking a meaningful and gender-responsive stakeholder consultation throughout the project lifecycle, reporting on gender indicators in its monitoring and evaluation framework plus capturing gender lessons and knowledge in its monitoring and evaluation and.
-In that regard, the advancement of gender equality and the empowerment of women and girls as a core cross-cutting theme is an integral part of the Fund's work, increasing the adaptive capacity of human systems in line with its mission to support effective, sustainable and inclusive adaptation.
+In that regard, the advancement of gender equality and the empowerment of women and girls as a core cross-cutting